Insights

 Intelligence

-Perspectives on quantitative talent and hiring across New York, London, APAC, and the Gulf — and the structural forces shaping systematic finance globally.
+Perspectives on quantitative talent and hiring across New York, London, APAC, and the Gulf — and the structural forces shaping quantitative and multi-strategy finance globally.

-The Non-Compete Reality: Why Systematic Funds Need to Hire 18 Months Ahead
+The Non-Compete Reality: Why Funds Need to Hire 18 Months Ahead

 The senior quant talent you want to hire is almost certainly unavailable right now — locked into notice periods and non-competes that now stretch to 21 months or longer at the major platforms.
 The firms winning the talent competition have adapted their approach.
 Most haven't.